Antonio Rivas Mercado

 Antonio Rivas Mercado (26 February 1853 – 3 January 1927) was a Mexican architect, engineer and restorer.
-His most notable project was the design of the Independence Column in downtown Mexico City.
-He was the father of Antonieta Rivas Mercado.
+He is considered the preeminent Mexican architect of the late 19th century and early 20th century.
+His most famous project was the design of the Independence Column in downtown Mexico City.
+He was the director of the Academy of San Carlos from 1903 to 1912.

+Early life and education

-Rivas Mercado was born in Tepic in the then Territory of Tepic, but his parents decided to send him to study in Europe at the age of 10.
-Eventually, he studied Fine Arts and Architecture at the École des Beaux-Arts in Paris, France from where he returned to Mexico City in 1879 to practise as an architect and teach at the Schools of Engineering and Architecture (today part of the National Autonomous University of Mexico).
+Rivas Mercado was born in Tepic in the then Territory of Tepic, on 26 February 1853.
+His parents decided to send him to study in Europe at the age of 10.
+Eventually, he studied Fine Arts and Architecture at the École des Beaux-Arts in Paris.

+Career

+Rivas Mercado returned to Mexico City in 1879 to practise as an architect and teach at the Schools of Engineering and Architecture (today part of the National Autonomous University of Mexico).

-Among Rivas Mercado's various projects figure the house that eventually became the Wax Museum of Mexico City (1883); the restoration of haciendas of historical importance such as the Hacienda of Tecajete in the State of Hidalgo (1884), and Chapingo in the State of Mexico (1900); the customs building in Tlatelolco, (1884); the restoration of several government buildings including the facade of the Town Hall in Mexico City (1887); and his own house (1898) in Mexico City, now preserved as a historical building.
+Among Rivas Mercado's various projects figure the house that eventually became the Wax Museum of Mexico City; the restoration of haciendas of historical importance such as the Hacienda of Tecajete in the State of Hidalgo, and Chapingo in the State of Mexico; the customs building in Tlatelolco; the restoration of several government buildings including the facade of the Town Hall in Mexico City; and his own house in Mexico City, now preserved as a historical building.

-The Teatro Juárez in Guanajuato, which Rivas Mercado built between 1892 and 1903, is considered to be one of the finest buildings of the period.
-The neoclassical exterior and neo-moorish interior are a clear reflection of his eclectic architectural style.
+The Teatro Juárez in Guanajuato began construction in 1873 under architect José Noriega.
+Following construction interruptions, the project was taken up by Rivas Mercado and Alberto Malo in 1893.
+Previously a purely Neoclassical project, it gained an Eclectic style under the new architects.
+The Neoclassical exterior and Moorish Revival and Art Nouveau interiors are a clear reflection of Rivas Mercado's eclectic architectural style.

 In 1902 he was commissioned by President Porfirio Díaz to design and build the Independence Column on occasion of the 100th anniversary of the beginning of the Mexican War of Independence.
 The project, which he realised in collaboration with sculptor Enrique Alciati, was finished in 1910, the same year as the anniversary.

+Between 1884 and 1910, Rivas Mercado was a Federal Deputy representing Guanajuato.

 Rivas Mercado was Director of the Escuela Nacional de Bellas Artes in Mexico City from 1903 to 1912.
 He instituted new methods of study and design and is said to have modified the curriculum of the "Architecture and Civil Engineering" major in order to make two different ones out of it.
-During his tenure he managed to raise enough money to fund Diego Rivera's scholarship to study painting in Europe.
-He moved back to Paris shortly after his tenure ended.
+During his tenure he funded Diego Rivera's scholarship to study painting in Europe.

+President Venustiano Carranza commissioned Rivas Mercado to renovate the Military Academy annex of Chapultepec Castle to better accommodate a presidential residence.
+Shortly after his work on Chapultepec Castle, he moved back to Paris.
 However, he returned to Mexico in 1926 and died a few months later in Mexico City, aged 74.

+Gallery of projects

+Personal life

+He was the father of Antonieta Rivas Mercado.

 On 26 February 2019, Google celebrated what would have been Mercado's 166th birthday with a Google doodle.